grantcopley/cbwire-demo/README.md

-# cbwire demo
+# CBWIRE Demo

-This is the [cbwire](https://cbwire.ortusbooks.com) demonstration app that was shown for [Into The Box 2021](https://intothebox.org/).
+Welcome to the [CBWIRE](https://cbwire.ortusbooks.com) demo app from my [ITB 2021](https://intothebox.org/) presentation.
+Please note that CBWIRE has significantly evolved since then, especially with its deep integration with AlpineJS, which is now included with CBWIRE.
+This example has been updated to work with CBWIRE 4 and changed to include integration with Alpine. - Grant

 ![alt text][logo]

-cbwire is a [ColdBox](https://coldbox.org/) module that makes building reactive, dynamic, and modern interfaces delightfully easy without leaving the comfort of CFML.
+CBWIRE is a [ColdBox](https://coldbox.org/) module that makes building reactive, dynamic, and modern interfaces delightfully easy without leaving the comfort of CFML.
 ## Core Files

-To see cbwire in action, see the following files.
+To see CBWIRE in action, see the following files.

 ```AsciiDoc
 // Layout